scoyoc/climateAnalyzeR/README.md

 ## Installation

-Perhaps someday you will be able to install the released version of climateAnalyzeR from [CRAN](https://CRAN.R-project.org).
-Right now you can install it form GitHub.
+Perhaps someday you will be able to install this package from [CRAN](https://CRAN.R-project.org), but for now you can install it form GitHub.

 ``` r